garutilorenzo/k3s-oci-cluster/README.md

 * Wordpress

 Each component is made by: one deployment and one service.
 Wordpress and nginx share the same persistent volume (ReadWriteMany with longhorn storage class).
-The nginx configuration is stored in two ConfigMaps and  the nginx service is exposed by Traefik ingress controller.
+The nginx configuration is stored in four ConfigMaps and  the nginx service is exposed by the nginx ingress controller.

 Deploy the resources with: